ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

       second-post.md
 ```

-> These additional files and directories can be called whatever you want.
-Greenwood is smart enough to follow the references from the `href` and `src` attributes and resolve all their imports as well as bundle them at build time.
+> These additional files and directories can be put whatever you want in the _src/_ directory.
+Greenwood is smart enough to follow the path references from the `href` and `src` attributes and resolve them and all their imports, as well as bundle them at build time.

 ## Layouts

-One thing to notice from our _index.html_ example above is that we were including a global _theme.css_ and header component onto the page.
-However, you will probably want those scripts and styles on _all_ your pages.
-Greenwood supports a _layouts/_ directory that will allow us to wrap pages in shared HTML.
+One thing to notice from our _index.html_ example above is that we were including a _theme.css_ and header component onto the page.
+However, you will probably want these kind of scripts and styles on _all_ your pages.
+To share HTML _across_ pages, Greenwood supports a _layouts/_ directory that will wrap pages in shared HTML.

 In this case, we can create an _app.html_ which Greenwood will use to wrap all pages.
-We can use `<page-outlet>` to specify where we want the content's of the page to appear.
+We can use `<page-outlet></page-outlet>` to specify where we want the content's of each page to appear.

 ```html
 <!-- src/layouts/app.html -->